 Click the ‘Use First Row as Headers’ twice, so that the numbers are imported as numbers and not text.

-12. Use outputted results in FenestraPro for Revit
+12. To use the outputted results in FenestraPro for Revit:

-(a) Exporting data from the Add-in also creates a local file
+- Exporting data from the Glazing Tool creates a local file

 - FenestraPro for Revit will monitor this location and if there is a saved file found for that model, FenestraPro for Revit will load the calculated overall U-Value results and use them for its analytical calculations.

 - In the Settings of FenestraPro for Revit (under the Detailed Models Tab), please make sure that the option Read cached U-Factor, SHGC and VLT from Glazing App is checked.
 If this is not checked, FenestraPro for Revit will read only the parameters of the panel families directly in the model.

 Note: that access to these parameters may not always be successful due to various limitations of nested components.